 “The Good Universities Guide 2017 indicates that location is a factor in graduate employment as much as the university itself.
 Six of the eight universities that achieved five stars for ‘overall employment’ are regional universities, which suggests that competition for jobs among metro graduates may be tougher and demand for graduates in some regional areas may be stronger.”

-Chris Lester, Chief Executive Officer of the Good Education Group, said that students should think about whether student experience or graduate outcomes are most important to them and consider all of their options.
+Chris Lester, Chief Executive Officer of the Good Education Media, said that students should think about whether student experience or graduate outcomes are most important to them and consider all of their options.

 “Victorian students are among the least likely to travel interstate to attend university, but the latest edition shows that it’s important for students to think broadly about the institution that delivers the outcomes most important to them.
 It may not be a university in their home city and it may not be a university in their home state.”

 The Good Universities Guide 2017 provides the only independent five-star performance ratings of Australian undergraduate courses and their providers.

 Note: Universities are awarded five stars if they fall within the top 20 per cent of all universities

 This rating looks at the proportion of students who were satisfied with the overall quality of their educational experience.

 This rating compares the employment rates of graduates from different universities.
 It looks at the proportion of graduates who were employed full time four months after completing their course.
 Data has been sourced from the Quality Indicators for Learning and Teaching (QILT) and is based on the results of the Graduate Destination Survey.